OpenWaterAnalytics/epanet-rtx/doc/markdown/mainpage.md

  In the example [validator application](validation_code.html), you'll notice that the executable is exceedingly short.
 Most of the magic is in the difference between the two configuration files.
 Look at [both of them together](validation_config_comparison.html) to see the differences.

  We hope these few examples are enough to get going on something, and act as the seed of future example applications and documentation.
-Please reach out on the project site if you have questions or would like to get involved.
+Please post on the project site if you have questions or would like to get involved.